kubedb/docs/docs/guides/elasticsearch/kibana/connect-kibana.md

 ## Overview

 At first, we will create some necessary Search Guard configuration and roles to give a user access to an Elasticsearch cluster from Kibana.
 We will create a secret with this configuration files.
-Then we will provide this secret in `spec.databaseSecret` field of Elasticsearch crd so that our Elasticsearch cluster start with this configuration.
+Then we will provide this secret in `spec.authSecret` field of Elasticsearch crd so that our Elasticsearch cluster start with this configuration.
 We will also configure Elasticsearch cluster with a [custom configuration](/docs/guides/elasticsearch/custom-config/overview.md) file.

 Then, we will deploy Kibana with Search Guard plugin installed.
 We will configure Kibana to connect with our Elasticsearch cluster.